alethes/meteor-pages/README.md

 ```

 Available to the client:
-+ **dataMargin (*Number*, default: 3)** - determines how many neighboring pages on each side should be prefetched for seamless transition after loading the current page.
++ **dataMargin (*Number*, default = 3)** - determines how many neighboring pages on each side should be prefetched for seamless transition after loading the current page.
 + **filters (*Object*, default = {})** - MongoDB find query object, eg. `{name: {$lt: 5}}`
 + **itemTemplate (*String*, default = "paginateItemDefault")** - name of the template to use for items.
 The default template simply lists all attributes of an item
 + **navShowEdges (*Boolean*, default = false)** - whether to show the links to the edge pages («) in the navigation panel.
 If true, overrides *navShowFirst* and *navShowLast*.